Memex

 One of the key ways that Memex can help you is by running shell commands and processes directly in your computer.

-Some of those commands are interactive, and they start and end on their own.
+Some of those commands are non-interactive, and they start and end on their own.
 They include things like library installations, running scripts with defined start and end, etc.

-The other type of commands are known as blocking, because they don't end on their own and require a user to close them or finish.
-You are most likely to run into blocking commands when launching a app or dashboard.
+The second type of commands are known as blocking, because they don't end on their own and require a user to close them or finish.
+You are most likely to run into blocking commands when launching an app or dashboard.

 Memex works with both types of commands, but blocking ones have a specific UI to help you manage them given that a conversation is not able to continue before a blocking command is ended.